idaholab/moose/framework/doc/content/source/geomsearch/NearestNodeLocator.md

 # NearestNodeLocator

-- NearestNodeLocator provides the nearest node on a "Master" boundary for each node on a "Secondary" boundary (and the other way around).
+- NearestNodeLocator provides the nearest node on a "Primary" boundary for each node on a "Secondary" boundary (and the other way around).
 - The distance between the two nodes is also provided.
-- It works by generating a "Neighborhood" of nodes on the Master side that are close to the Secondary node.
+- It works by generating a "Neighborhood" of nodes on the Primary side that are close to the Secondary node.
 - The size of the Neighborhood can be controlled in the input file by setting the `patch_size` parameter in the `Mesh` section.

 !media media/geomsearch/nearest_node_diagram.jpg